Sensei 3rd Degree Black Belt

 In 2019, she helped structure a standardized curriculum and ranking system for sword.

-A dedicated runner and lifter, she continues to train relentlessly and plans to achieve her advanced black in 2020 while overseeing the sword club’s official launch.
+A dedicated runner and lifter, she continues to train relentlessly and plans to achieve her advanced black belt while overseeing the sword club’s official launch.

 "The Gatekeeper" Waterman